-2.14 In addition to the risk of the electrical installation reducing the fire separation capabilities of those elements that need to resist fire spread or to remain structurally sound in a fire, a poorly constructed installation can potentially be the cause

-- of a fire, for example due to heat generated by loose connections. - 2.15 When involved in a fire, thermoplastic materials used in the construction of electrical fittings can release significant quantities of dense smoke and toxic products.
-They can also create flaming molten droplets which have been known to cause fire spread to carpets and furnishing below them. - 2.16 The fire separating capability of an element of construction is generally measured by the duration for which the element will satisfy the criteria of a fire resistance test.
-Historically, these criteria have been determined by exposure to the BS 476: Part 20: 1987 heating and pressure conditions, but more recently by the new European testing regime as embodied in BS EN 1363-1.
+- 2.14.
+In addition to the risk of the electrical installation reducing the fire separation capabilities of those elements that need to resist fire spread or to remain structurally sound in a fire, a poorly installed electrical installation can potentially be the cause of a fire, for example due to heat generated by loose connections. - 2.15.
+When involved in a fire, thermoplastic materials used in the construction of electrical fittings can release significant quantities of dense smoke and toxic products.
+They can also create flaming molten droplets which have been known to cause fire spread to carpets and furnishing below them. - 2.16.
+The fire separating capability of an element of construction is generally measured by the duration for which the element will satisfy the criteria of a fire resistance test as laid down in BS 476: Part 20 and BS EN 1363-1.
 More information on the relevant test methods and criteria can be found in Annex B.